handsomecheung/vim-linemotion/README.md

     nmap <leader>l :Lright<cr>
     nmap <leader>h :Lleft<cr>

+#Installation

+Decompress the tar ball you download, and put the linemotion.vim in ~/.vim/plugin/ .

+Besides, LineMotion is compatible with pathogen!

 #Usage example

+Make sure you already put the statements in your vimrc as above.

 Type <leader>l to move the cursor to the middle of the line.
 If the target you wanna move to is right of the cursor, type <leader>l again.
 Otherwise, type <leader>h.
 It's easy to use, isn't it?